-Image Formats¶
+Image formats¶

 Color schemes¶

 There are two major color schemes, additive and subtractive.
-Each of them has a different field of application and it is convenient to use each one in its field, to obtain the best results.
+Each of them has a different field of application and it is convenient to use each one in its area, to obtain the best results.

 - RGB additive color scheme

 This scheme is called additive because it generates the different colors by adding light sources.
+It is the scheme used in monitors, projector televisions or telephone screens.

 This scheme works based on the fact that the human eye has three color receptors (red, green and blue) that it uses to detect all the colors of the rainbow from a combination of all of them.
 Thus our eye perceives the color yellow as a combination of red light plus green light.